Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 During the Overland Telegraph Iine construction, 1870--1871, a camp was formed at Leichardt's Bar, Roper River.
 The Aborigines of the coast kept those at camp informed of the presence and arrival of vessels off the mouth of the river by signal smokes, which were relayed along the river up to the camp, a distance of sixty-five miles.

-When the police start out from Charlotte Waters Station the Aborigines raise a signal of three large puffs of smoke.
-This tells their friends at Eringa that the police are on the move, and the signal is relayed to those at Tempe Downs almost instantly.

-I have repeatedly seen several column signals start up at great distances apart and approach each other by stages, eventually meeting as two groups travel from opposite directions, heralding their approach and direction until they met.
+I have seen several column signals start up at great distances apart and approach each other by stages, eventually meeting as two groups travel from opposite directions, heralding their approach and direction.
 A husband and wife will separate for hunting early in the day, and by special form of smoke signal will indicate intention to rendezvous at a specified point to camp.

 When two workers were killed in the railway accident of Monday, July 21, 1890, the news reached Charlotte Waters Telegraph Station the following day.
 The Aborigines there conveyed the facts promptly and accurately by smoke signals to Crown Point Station, fifty-six miles distant.
 The news was smoke-signalled on, and was known at Johannesburg Mission Station, 26 miles north-west, very early on Wednesday.